ray-project/ray/doc/source/development.rst

 .. note:: Unless otherwise stated, directory and file paths are relative to the project root directory.

-RLlib, Tune, Autoscaler, and most Python files do not require you to build and compiling Ray.
+RLlib, Tune, Autoscaler, and most Python files do not require you to build and compile Ray.
 Follow these instructions to develop Ray's Python files locally.

 1. Pip install the **latest Ray wheels.** See :ref:`install-nightlies` for instructions.